geissler/converter/README.md

     $bibTeX =   $converter->convert(new RIS($data), new BibTeX());

     /**
-     * $bibTeX has know the following value:
+     * $bibTeX now has the following value:
      *
      * @article{article,
      *      author = {Einstein, Albert},